-The majority of reviews had multiple methodological flaws with one review deemed 'high' quality, (91) two reviews deemed 'low' quality(109, 116) and 14 reviews deemed 'critically low' quality.
-(92, 94, 95, 106-108, 110-115, 117, 118) None of the 'critically low' quality reviews included a protocol or explicit statement that the review methods were established prior to the conduct of the review.
-The search strategies were not considered comprehensive in 15 reviews, lacking searches of reference lists and grey literature, not providing justification for foreign language exclusions, not providing clear dates for searches or not publishing within two years of the search end date.
-(92, 94, 95, 106-111, 113-118) A list of excluded studies and reasons for exclusions were provided for three reviews only.
-(91, 95, 109) Included studies were fully described in adequate detail in four reviews only.
-(91, 95, 112, 114) A total of nine reviews either did not conduct a risk of bias assessment of individual studies included in the review or where it was indicated that it was conducted, the tool used was not clear and results were not provided.
-(95, 106-108, 111, 113-115, 118) The full set of results for the quality appraisal are provided in the supplementary file (Appendix A5.3).
+The majority of reviews had multiple methodological flaws with one review deemed 'high' quality,(93) two reviews deemed 'low' quality(111, 118) and 14 reviews deemed 'critically low' quality.(94, 96, 97, 108-110, 112-117, 119, 120) None of the 'critically low' quality reviews included a protocol or explicit statement that the review methods were established prior to the conduct of the review.
+The search strategies were not considered comprehensive in 15 reviews, lacking searches of reference lists and grey literature, not providing justification for foreign language exclusions, not providing clear dates for searches or not publishing within two years of the search end date.(94, 96, 97, 108-113, 115-120) A list of excluded studies and reasons for exclusions were provided for three reviews only.(93, 97, 114, 116) A total of nine reviews either did not conduct a risk of bias assessment of individual studies included in the review or where it was indicated that it was conducted, the tool used was not clear and results were not provided.(97, 108-110, 113, 115-117, 120) The full set of results for the quality appraisal are provided in the supplementary file (Appendix A5.3).

-Overlap calculations were calculated based on 16 reviews, as primary publications were not identifiable in one review.
-(92) Although RCTs were not identifiable in another review, the review was included in overlap calculations as other primary studies/reviews were identifiable.
-(112) A total of 119 primary publications were identified in 16 reviews, with 96 index publications (primary publications that are counted on their first occurrence only).
-(89) The total of 96 index publications included 34 RCTs and 62 other primary studies/reviews.
-Nine RCTs were included in more than one review, and 11 other primary studies/reviews were included in more than one review.
-The overall corrected covered area was calculated at 1.6, indicating slight overlap.
-(89)
+Overlap calculations were calculated based on 16 reviews, as primary publications were not identifiable in one review.(94) Although RCTs were not identifiable in another review, the review was included in overlap calculations as other primary studies/reviews were identifiable.(114) A total of 119 primary publications were identified in 16 reviews, with 96 index publications (primary publications that are counted on their first occurrence only).(91) The total of 96 index publications included 34 RCTs and 62 other primary studies/reviews.
+Nine RCTs were included in more than one review, and 11 other primary studies/reviews were included at 1.6, indicating slight overlap.(91)

 Overall, 17 systematic reviews that assessed the safety of varicella vaccination were included in this overview of reviews.
-While the majority of reviews contained methodological flaws and only one review was deemed 'high' quality, (91) it is noted that there is substantial evidence underpinning the safety of varicella vaccination, comprising 34 RCTs and 62 other primary studies/reviews.
+While the majority of reviews contained methodological flaws and only one review was deemed 'high' quality,(93) it is noted that there is substantial evidence underpinning the safety of varicella vaccination, comprising 34 RCTs and 62 other primary studies/reviews.

-5.4.1 Local adverse events (pain, redness and swelling) and tolerability to MMR only.(95) However this was not the case with the quadrivalent vaccine, with no significant differences in incidences of pain, redness, swelling between MMRV and MMR groups.(95, 110) While no data were reported with regard to two-dose monovalent specifically, the quadrivalent vaccine was reported to be well tolerated as part of a two-dose regime.(106, 110)
+5.4.1 Local adverse events (pain, redness and swelling) and tolerability to MMR only.(97) However this was not the case with the quadrivalent vaccine, with no significant differences in incidences of pain, redness, swelling between MMRV and MMR groups.(97, 112) While no data were reported with regard to two-dose monovalent specifically, the quadrivalent vaccine was reported to be well tolerated as part of a two-dose regime.(108, 112)